AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 * The stress from unable to pay attention in my A-level classes due to sleep deprivation.

-* The stress from my poor A-level performance.
+* The stress from worrying due to my poor A-level performance.

 I was pretty early to notice this snowballing effect of stress, and so I told my parents that I needed medication for mental illness treatment for the first time.
 Guess what I get from my father's answer?

 It ranges from "You're homesick", "You don't exercise enough", "You need white-noise" and "Don't diagnose yourself".
 You know what are the issues with each of these statement?

-The first one assumes that I miss my parents.
+1. The first one assumes that I miss my parents.
 I don't even miss them since I didn't talk about I want to go home.
 At all.

-The second one is just straight up wrong.
+2. The second one is just straight up wrong.
 I literaly walk back and forth between my apartment hostel, the A-level international school and shops inside the university compound that my hostel was in.

-The third one will just makes it hard for me to sleep.
+3. The third one will just makes it hard for me to sleep.

-The fourth one is ironic because my father is diagnosing the issue without being a psychologist or a psychiatrist himself.
+4. The fourth one is ironic because my father is diagnosing the issue without being a psychologist or a psychiatrist himself.

 I continued begging for the mental illness treatment to my parents.
 Eventually...
 The maladaptive daydreaming got so bad that I began looking ways for self-harming myself.
 I was a little too coward for direct self-harm, but I ended up self-harming through Samyang 2x Spicy Ramen often.
 I often bought these ramen from the university's shop.

 Again, I continued begging for mental illness treatment while the clock is ticking.
 I began crying in classes despite it wass filled with teachers and classes.
 Multiple classes actually.

 Eventually, I got into a breaking point that I want to jump off from the fourth-level of the apartment hostel.
 Now, my damn parents took action.
 However, they only sent me to the IISM's school counselor.
 For Wednesday to Thursday, I always go there...
-But he didn't really do anything to my untreated mental illnesses as this counselor didn't do anything on diagnosing my mental illnesses.
+But he didn't really do anything to my untreated mental illnesses as this counselor didn't do anything on diagnosing my mental illnesses and I wasn't aware if he has any qualifications for handling mental illnesses.
 I was so confused by this, and I asked my parents for medication instead because my problem was already severe.
 My parents continued to ignore my begging for treatment through medication.

-One day, my
+One day, I began crying at the end of my A-level mathematic class, where the students are about to leave the class along with the teacher.
+In here, I was seated in the near back, next to a wall, I think.
+At that point, I was trying my hard not to cry as I looked at my A-level math examination papers book as I watch myself unable to solve it because my mind feel blocked and hazy.
+As my tears began to fall, my mathematic teacher immediately hugged me from my back once I noticed.
+Once hugged, I began crying it all out, trying to figure out how to fix this.

 My father did met my school counselor after the year 1 mark of A-levels programme, where my school counselor stated things that further influenced my father on not treating my mental illnesses.
 Due to how severe my untreated mental illnesses got, I had to extend my A-levels to two years, but I did the remaining 0.5 years back at Oman.

-Then, my parents dropped this stupid bombshell to as why my begging was ignored
+Then, my father dropped this stupid bombshell to as why they didn't sent me for a proper treatment:

+* I will have hard time to get a job.
+This statement was given even more weight due to my school counselor said this without any supporting evidence held by the counselor himself.

+* The government will revoke driving license on getting a mental illness diagnosis.

+* They did not want to make me worry for the points stated above.
+It was pretty ironic given that I was already worried from my declining grades!

 ### Bachelor's Mental Illness History

 ### The Great Betrayal

+To do:

+* Include that my father added details that the "Chinese and Indians abuse mental OKU to get out of severe punishment for car accidents, and hence the Malaysian government have a general rule on to revoke driving license on diagnosis."
+This is countered by:

+  * JPJ official policy regarding mental illnesses on the government websites that existed since 2011.

+  * Potential confusion that your driving license would be revoked either way regardless of health conditions.

 ### Corrobating Evidence Due To My Mental Illness Treatment Delay By My Parents